SeattleCentral/ITC220/README.md

 ## Evaluation (subject to change)

-Evaluation will be based on Assignments, Quizzes, and the Final Exam.
+Evaluation will be based on Assignments, Quizzes, the Midterm and Final Exam.

 ## Materials